SleemG/SleemG/README.md

 👋 Hi, I’m Mohamed Ghareeb

 👀 A passionate learner and enthusiast in the realm of embedded systems.
-Currently on a journey of mastering the intricacies of C, Python, and C++, I find joy in creating efficient and innovative solutions that bridge the gap between hardware and software.💞️
+Currently, on a journey of mastering the intricacies of C, Python, and C++, I find joy in creating efficient and innovative solutions that bridge the gap between hardware and software.💞️

 🛠️ My current focus lies in the fascinating world of embedded Linux.💞️